datacentricdesign/lab/collections/_posts/2019-09-27-com-web-server.md

 ![html base](/assets/img/posts/html_base.png)

-The {{ }} signs represents template element to be replace.
+The double curly bracket signs represents template element to be replace.
 In this case, Flask will replace with the full path of the css file.

 In the static folder, create a sub folder css with the file style.css: